microsoft/vscode-docs/docs/python/python-tutorial.md

 These different configurations are fully explained in [Debugging configurations](/docs/python/debugging.md); for now, just select **Python: Current File (Integrated Terminal)**, which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.

->> **WARNING**: Due to a [current bug in the debugger](https://github.com/Microsoft/vscode-python/issues/4223), the `stopOnEntry` setting that's discussed in the following paragraphs may not work for you.
-As a workaround, set a breakpoint on the first line and do **not** add `stopOnEntry` to the configuration.
+>> **WARNING**: Due to a [current bug in the debugger](https://github.com/Microsoft/vscode-python/issues/4223), the following discussion of the `stopOnEntry` setting doesn't work and causes the debugger to fail to start.
+Instead, set a breakpoint on the first line and do **not** add `stopOnEntry` to the configuration.
 >
 > Affected paragraphs:
 >